Swan Spirit Animal Symbolism and Dreams

 Unlike the white swans that are fairly well represented in many areas of the world, black swans are confined to Tasmania and Australia.

-The symbolic meaning of black swan differs, and it usually follows the line of a particular community’s beliefs about the color black.
+The symbolic meaning of the black swan differs, and it usually follows the line of a particular community’s beliefs about the color black.

 Generally, black swans indicate a rare event.
 They indicate an opportunity that you should not miss because it may never come again.

 This is mainly because black swans are a rare sight.
-Encountering a black swan in real life or in your dream means that you’ll overcome some crisis.
+Encountering a black swan in real life or your dream means that you’ll overcome some crisis.

 Alternatively, it could mean that there is a looming challenge that you need to prepare for.